AdamSobieski/Narratology/Content/Knowledge.md

 var expression = ForAll<Nation>(nation => Exists<City>(city => HasCapital(nation, city)));
 ```

+## Knowledgebase Overlays

+A means should be developed for smaller knowledgebases to function as overlays to larger background knowledgebases.
+Certain objects, then, could access their own small foreground knowledgebases while simultaneously benefitting from that reasoning possible as a result of using the many expressions and rules in a larger referenced background knowledgebase.

 ## Intensional Sets and Set Algebra

 Scenarios to explore include those involving predicates like `ElementOf()`, using one or more rules to express definitions of sets, and enabling set algebraic operations on these intensional sets.